prakashmrec/ready-api-composite-project-plugin/README.md

 This action deletes existing files and saves a fresh copy of the composite project with new file names.

 # Installation
-Build the latest version using 'mvn clean install' Either install it using **Plugins** toolbar button in Ready!
+Build the latest version using 'mvn clean install'.

+Either install it using **Plugins** toolbar button in Ready!
 API or copy the jar file in **$user.home/.soapui/plugins** and restart Ready!
 API.